-Adelaide is the capital city of South Australia and is the fifth largest city in Australia, with a population of about 1.2 million.
+Adelaide is the capital city of South Australia and the fifth largest city in Australia, with a population of about 1.2 million.
 Established in 1836 as a British colony, Adelaide is the original land of the Indigenous Kaurna people.
 It is regarded as the food and wine capital of Australia, and has the lowest cost of living of any city in Australia.
-What are the many reasons should an international student consider studying abroad in Adelaide?
+Why should an international student consider studying in Adelaide?

 Quality of Life

 Adelaide is the most affordable city in Australia.
 Though Adelaide offers the same high-quality lifestyle and educational opportunities as any other city in Australia, studies show that it costs 20% more to live in Sydney, 19% more to live in Melbourne, 8% more to live in Brisbane, and 9% more to live in Perth.

 Adelaide has been called the world’s most contented city.
 In fact, New Yorker magazine has suggested that Adelaide is "the last well-planned and contented metropolis on earth."

 Adelaide provides its visitors with an authentic Australian experience with 5,000km of coast, rolling hills, sheep stations, vineyards, gold mines, salt mines, ancient mountain ranges, and outback deserts.
 It is home to koalas, kangaroos, echidnas, and platypuses—everything you might think of when you think “Australia!”